-What kind of information am I reporting?

-You will report all decedent information, as required in the statute.
-The DCRA Performance Measure Questionnaire contains all of the information you are required to report.

-Has DCRA collection been approved by the Office of Management and Budget (OMB) as part of the process established under the Paperwork Reduction Act?
+- What kind of information am I reporting? - You will report all decedent information, as required in the statute.
+The DCRA Performance Measure Questionnaire contains all of the information you are required to report. - Has DCRA collection been approved by the Office of Management and Budget (OMB) as part of the process established under the Paperwork Reduction Act?
 Yes.
-The current DCRA collection OMB number is 1121-0365, and the expiration date is July 31, 2024.
-BJA has asked OMB for an extension to the data collection form.

-Is the Social Security Number (SSN) of decedents required?
+The current DCRA collection OMB number is 1121-0365, and the expiration date is March 31, 2028. - Is the Social Security Number (SSN) of decedents required?
 No. An SSN field was included in an early version of the reporting form as an optional field to ensure that duplicate decedents were not entered into the system.
 Trainings at the beginning of the BJA DCRA data collection were based on that version of the reporting form.
 However, BJA has since removed the SSN field from the reporting form based on feedback from states.
-The SSN field is no longer required, nor does it appear on the reporting form in the PMT.
+The SSN field is no - longer required, nor does it appear on the reporting form in the PMT.

-• Each quarter, we are asked to report whether there has been at least one reportable death in the state during the reporting period.
-Do we have to get an "affirmative no" response from all agencies?
-Can we assume that if we do not hear from an agency, then there was no reportable death?

-The state is required to provide an "affirmative no" in the PMT.
+Each quarter, we are asked to report whether there has been at least one reportable death in the state during the reporting period.
+Do we have to get an "affirmative no" response from all - The state is required to provide an "affirmative no" in the PMT.
 How the state collects this information from each locality is up to the state.
 BJA presumes that the state has had all localities and relevant state agencies participate in the data collection, and that the information provided to the Office of Justice Programs (OJP) is complete and accurate for the state.
 The system is set up to allow states to add decedents in subsequent quarters if a reportable death was not reported in the quarter when it happened.